 THE GREATEST DANGER FOR MOST OF US IS NOT THAT OUR AIM IS TOO HIGH AND WE MISS IT, BUT THAT IT IS TOO LOW AND WE HIT IT.

 Working with Dr. Emma Kavanagh has had a huge positive effect on my performance.
-I believe continued work will have a lasting effect to help me to achieve my goal of winning a Paralympic Gold Medal in Rio.
+I believe continued work will have a lasting effect to help me to achieve my goal of winning a Paralympic Gold Medal in Tokyo.

 Emma’s sessions have been extremely well received and informative.
 Her cheerful and approachable nature has put all involved at ease and assisted in openness and valuable communication.